HOUSE OF REPRESENTATIVES STAFF ANALYSIS

 who would otherwise be eligible for admittance if the program has available room.

-administration of the program, including rules to preserve the order and enforcement of discipline in the
+program, including rules to preserve order and enforce discipline in the program.
+The rules must

-program.
-The rules must conform as nearly as possible to the rules and regulations for comparable
+conform as nearly as possible to the rules and regulations for comparable facilities of the VA.

 The bill revises the eligibility requirement of county and city veteran service officers to provide that any

-veteran as defined by state law may serve as a veteran service officer.
+veteran, as defined by state law, may serve as a veteran service officer.

 The bill designates the week of November 11 of each year “Veterans Week.”
 The governor is